 \textbf{Example.} \emph{A canonical application of SCM is the evaluation of California’s tobacco control program (Proposition 99), enacted in 1989 \citep{abadie.2010}.
 Because the policy was adopted by a single state, simple before–and–after comparisons are confounded by national smoking trends.
 The SCM addresses this by constructing a ``synthetic'' California under no tobacco control program as a weighted combination of other U.S. states that did not adopt the program, with weights chosen to match California’s pre-1989 cigarette sales.
 The difference between the observed cigarette consumption after 1989 and the outcome of synthetic control then provides an estimate of the effect of the policy intervention.}

 In this work, we propose the \textbf{\emph{targeted synthetic control}} (TSC) method, a new estimator for the single-treated unit setting.
 Our TSC method is flexible and can be instantiated with arbitrary machine learning (ML) models. \method is inspired by targeted maximum likelihood estimation (TMLE) to directly estimate the synthetic-control weights through a targeted updating procedure tailored to the single-treated unit setting.
-As a result, TSC has three favorable properties: \begin{enumerate} \item[\circledblue{1}] \emph{Interpretable synthetic-control weights.} \method ensures, by construction of the estimation procedure, that the estimated counterfactual outcome is a convex combination of observed control outcomes.
-The counterfactual is defined as a weighted average with nonnegative weights that sum to one, so the weights can be directly interpreted as relative contributions of control units. \item[\circledblue{2}] \emph{Boundedness of estimation.} Our updating step delivers bounded estimation while preserving interpretable weights: weights remain well-behaved (nonnegative and normalized), which keeps the predicted counterfactual within the support of the control outcomes and avoids extreme extrapolation. \item[\circledblue{3}] \emph{Estimation accuracy.} By using flexible machine learning and enforcing the residual-correcting term to zero through a one-dimensional TMLE-style targeted update, \method calibrates the synthetic-control weights using residuals of control units between outcome-regression and observed outcomes to reduce error arising from imperfect pre-treatment weight estimation.
+As a result, TSC has three favorable properties: \begin{enumerate}[leftmargin = 0.5cm] \item[\circledblue{1}] \emph{Interpretable synthetic-control weights.} \method ensures, by construction of the estimation procedure, that the estimated counterfactual outcome is a convex combination of observed control outcomes.
+The counterfactual is defined as a weighted average with nonnegative weights that sum to one, so the weights can be directly interpreted as relative contributions of control units. \item[\circledblue{2}] \emph{Boundedness of estimation.} Our updating step yields bounded estimates while preserving interpretable weights: nonnegative, normalized weights keep the predicted counterfactual within the support of control outcomes and avoid extreme extrapolation. \item[\circledblue{3}] \emph{Estimation accuracy.} By using flexible machine learning and enforcing the residual-correcting term to zero through a one-dimensional TMLE-style targeted update, \method calibrates the synthetic-control weights using residuals of control units between outcome-regression and observed outcomes to reduce error arising from imperfect pre-treatment weight estimation.